sudo-terraform-modules/tf-module-boilerplate/README.md

 ## License

-This module is licensed under the terms specified in the LICENSE file.
+This module is licensed under the Apache 2.0 License.
+See [LICENSE](./LICENSE) file for details.